alex19992020/AD/README.md

 I have now created users under each OU with the same naming format as seen in the picture below.
 I kept the naming format consistent because in a real company, the format is always the same/consistant.
 <img width="1021" height="853" alt="image" src="https://github.com/user-attachments/assets/53cc5f76-09cd-44bf-9cd2-e6adaa36cd21" />

+Now that I have OUs and users, I will start to practice common IT/help desk everyday tasks.